WHAT IS A SYSTEMIC YEAST INFECTION (SYI)?

-Candida symptoms are most often diagnosed as “ALLERGIES” and commonly seen as rashes and skin outbreaks in the paws, face/muzzle, ears, underarms, underbelly or genital areas.
-Other symptoms include recurring ear infections, eye infections, and bladder or urinary tract infections.
+Candida symptoms, which most often lead to vet diagnosis of “ALLERGIES“, will usually begin with excess licking and scratching.
+Progression may produce rashes and skin outbreaks – in paws, face/muzzle, ears, underarms, underbelly or genital areas.
+Other symptoms include recurring ear infections, infections in/around eyes, and possibly bladder or urinary tract infections.

 In yet other ways, the yeast toxins can cause fatigue, lethargy, immobility, joint pain and discomfort.
 The animals will experience severe itching, which leads to endless biting, chewing and hair loss.
 Symptoms may include skin problems like blackening, dry flaky skin or a greasy grit on the skin.
 As the condition worsens over time, a bad yeasty smell or odor is very likely.